 Cellular respiration which is the ultimate source of energy in human beings encompasses a series of redox reactions.
 So, the food that we consume is converted into energy by redox reactions only.

-Combustion forms the classic example of redox reactions in real-life.
+Combustion forms the classic example of redox reactions in real life.
 However, whenever we talk about combustion, we usually view it as a physical change than a chemical one.
 The burning of organic material and combustion of hydrocarbons in fossil fuels form yet another important example of redox reactions.
 The oxygen present in the atmosphere bonds with carbon and hydrogen present in the compound being burned.
-During the process of combustion, the oxygen present in the atmosphere is being reduced whereas the compound which is being burned is undergoing oxidation.
+During the process of combustion, the oxygen present in the atmosphere is reduced whereas the compound which is being burned is undergoing oxidation.

-The process of photosynthesis takes place in the leaves of the plants.
+The process of photosynthesis takes place in the leaves of plants.
 What happens is that carbon dioxide and water combine in the presence of sunlight to release oxygen and glucose.
 The glucose which is formed in the whole process of photosynthesis is used to fuel the metabolic reactions of the plants.
-In photosynthesis, water is oxidised and carbon dioxide is reduced.
+In photosynthesis, water is oxidized and carbon dioxide is reduced.

 The process of developing a photographic film also employs redox reactions.
-The silver ions in activated silver bromide are reduced to silver atoms by reducing chemicals like hydroquinone or pyrogallos.
+The silver ions in activated silver bromide are reduced to silver atoms by reducing chemicals like hydroquinone or pyrogallol.
 In addition, sodium thiosulfate is also used in the process of obtaining a negative.
 A positive image is obtained by the exposure of the negative to light.
-Following the exposure to light, silver cations are reduced.
+Following exposure to light, silver cations are reduced.

 7. Breathalyzer/Breath Analyzers

-The redox reactions have widespread utilization in the field of medicine.
+Redox reactions have widespread utilization in the field of medicine.
 Hydrogen peroxide, the most commonly used antiseptic, is responsible for liberating nascent oxygen; which, in turn, oxidizes necrotic matter and bacteria.
-Hydrogen peroxide helps in removal as well as the loosening of the slough, ear wax, etc. One of the widely used drugs for acne, i.e, benzoyl peroxide kills bacteria, especially anaerobic bacteria, by the liberation of oxygen in the presence of water.
+Hydrogen peroxide helps in the removal as well as the loosening of the slough, ear wax, etc. One of the widely used drugs for acne, i.e, benzoyl peroxide kills bacteria, especially anaerobic bacteria, by the liberation of oxygen in the presence of water.